AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-linux-tutorial-get-started.md

 The Resource Manager template used in this tutorial is located in [GitHub](https://github.com/Azure/azure-quickstart-templates/tree/master/101-hdinsight-linux-ssh-password/).

-1. Click the following image to sign in to Azure and open the Resource Manager template in the Azure portal preview.
+1. Click the following image to sign in to Azure and open the Resource Manager template in the Azure Portal.

     <a href="https://portal.azure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2F101-hdinsight-linux-ssh-password%2Fazuredeploy.json" target="_blank"><img src="./media/hdinsight-hadoop-linux-tutorial-get-started/deploy-to-azure.png" alt="Deploy to Azure"></a>
 2. Enter or select the following values: